Horror comics: Horror hosts

-Radio drama horror and suspense anthology series devoted to horror and suspense plays, such as "The Sealed Book", Lights Out, Quiet, Please, The Whistler, and Inner Sanctum Mysteries, which broadcast from the 1930s–1950s, had sinister "hosts" who introduced and wrapped up the stories.
+Radio drama horror and suspense anthology series devoted to horror and suspense plays, such as "The Sealed Book", Lights Out, Quiet, Please, The Whistler, and Inner Sanctum Mystery, which broadcast from the 1930s–1950s, had sinister "hosts" who introduced and wrapped up the stories.
 The tradition was introduced into horror comics, many of which were also anthology titles, with many stories in each issue.

 EC Comics utilized the conceit of a character who "hosted" the book, often starring in a framing sequence at the beginning of each issue.
 The most notorious EC hosts were the "GhouLunatics": The Crypt Keeper, The Old Witch, and The Vault-Keeper.
 In the 1960s, Warren came up with the hosts Uncle Creepy and Cousin Eerie, and DC followed suit with their hosts Cain and Abel (as well as such minor hosts as Eve, Destiny, Lucien, and the Mad Mod Witch).
 (Note: DC's Secrets of Haunted House #44 [January 1982] was a special issue in which horror hosts were being murdered.
 Abel, Cain, Eve, Lucien, and Squire Shade gather with a group of children for a Halloween party at the Haunted House.
 A murderer is killing them, though, and the Three Witches are nowhere to be seen.)
 Charlton had a large cast of hosts for their horror/suspense titles.
 Marvel Comics for the most part did not, though the publisher briefly used the characters of Digger and Headstone P. Gravely.

 The following is a list of hosts from various horror comics titles from over the years.